 Will redaction work on scanned PDFs (image-based)?

 For image-based PDFs the redaction removes the image region permanently.
-For PDFs with both vector and image layers (typical for AEC documents with photos), all underlying data within the redacted region is removed across all layers.
+For PDFs that mix vector linework and embedded images (typical for architecture and engineering documents with photos), all underlying text, vector, and image data within the redacted region is removed.

 Is redacted output compatible with downstream viewers (Bluebeam, Adobe)?